 - a.
-Achieve well designed developments which relate to the landscape and character of the locality; - b.
-Manage the bulk and scale of residential development to avoid adverse impacts on adjoining land uses; - c.
+Achieve well designed developments which relate to the landscape and character of the locality; - Manage the bulk, scale and traffic generation of residential development to avoid adverse impacts on adjoining land uses; - c.
 Ensure new development recognises and responds to the privacy and amenity of adjoining premises whilst providing for passive surveillance of public areas; - d.
 Encourage dwellings which respond to the sub-tropical climate; and - e.
-Ensure housing achieves a high standard of liveability and makes a positive contribution to the streetscape.
+Provide for flexibility in the use of buildings with respect to residential accommodation and tourist and visitor accommodation uses.